sjspielman/tasty/workshop/posting-errors-guidelines.md

 **A short list of things to try:**

-- Try to identify which part of your code appears to be the problem through trying smaller parts of the code and seeing if the error still occurs (called chunking).
+- Try to identify which part of your code appears to be the problem through trying smaller parts of the code and seeing if the error still occurs (called chunking, a term _unrelated_ to R code chunks).
 In the chunking example below, each highlighted portion is something you could run by itself to test.
 (Using `Command + Enter` in RStudio will run what you have highlighted.
 On Windows or Linux systems it may be `Crtl + Enter`).